satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 5. \*\*Reviews take a lot of time, and once submitted cannot evolve.\*\*

-A lengthy review process holds up the progress of science as well as grant submissions and therefore funding of research programs.
-And all the information generated during the review (criticism and feedback) is unavailable.
-Furthermore, after an article has been published the review process simply ends, as if the work and interpretations of the results are sealed in a time capsule.
+A lengthy review process holds up grant submissions, funding of research programs, and the progress of science itself.
+And even after this process, for the vast majority of articles none of the information generated during the review (criticism and feedback) is made available.
+Furthermore, after an article has been published, the review process simply ends even for those who participated, as if the work and interpretations of the results are sealed in a time capsule.
 Data, methods, analysis, and interpretations of the results are all a product of their time and context, and at a later time may not stand up to scrutiny or may yield new insights.
 Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue.

 Proposals